Small Wedding Photographer

 Small wedding held at home

-for small & short weddings
+Pricing for small & shorter coverage weddings

 A balanced mix of natural moments, beautiful portraits and a few arranged group photos.
 Natural, relaxed and unfussy, with strong compositions, beautiful light, colour and life.